phamngoctan/java-playground/README.md

 Just run it on our local machine.
 To trace the deadlock, we can use JMC (java mission control) or JVisualVM in bin folder of our JDK installation.

+## Exception handling in the java.util.concurrent.Executor
+### FixedThreadPoolCheck
+Check without shutdown() explicitly, the threadpool still there, this could lead to the situation that we run out of maximum thread pool allowed

 # Miscellaneous
 ## Binary search
 Add implementation for binary search using: